Leveraging VLM-Based Pipelines to Annotate 3D Objects: Background and Setting

 \textbf{Dataset.} Our main target is Objaverse 1.0 \cite{deitke2023objaverse}, an internet-scale collection of 800K diverse but poorly annotated 3D models.
 They were uploaded by 100K artists to the Sketchfab platform.
-While the uploaded tags and descriptions are inconsistent and unreliable, a subset of 47K objects called Objaverse-LVIS is accompanied by human-verified categories.
+While the uploaded tags and descriptions are inconsistent and unreliable, a subset of 44K objects called Objaverse-LVIS is accompanied by human-verified categories.
 We rely on it to validate our semantic annotations.
 We also introduce a subset with material labels to test material inference.
 Other datasets we considered include OmniObject3D \cite{wu2023omniobject3d}, ABO \cite{collins2022abo}, and ScanNeRF \cite{deluigi2023scannerf}.
-But they lack the scale and potential of Objaverse---for instance, the number of object classes in other datasets is at most a few hundred, compared to 1156 in Objaverse-LVIS alone.
+But they lack the scale and potential of Objaverse---for instance, the number of object classes in other datasets is a few hundred, compared to 1156 in Objaverse-LVIS alone.

 \textbf{Baseline.} A three-module pipeline was recently proposed to generate captions for Objaverse.
-Although our goals---to produce property-specific annotations and scale VLM evaluation---are meaningfully different, we rely on CAP3D \cite{luo2023scalable} as the primary baseline for our work.
-Their pipeline is as follows: a VLM (BLIP-2 \cite{li2023blip}) first produces 5 candidate captions for 8 object views; CLIP \cite{radford2021learning} filters all but one caption per view, and GPT4 \cite{openai2023gpt4} performs a flawed detail-preserving but hallucination-prone aggregation (see Sec \ref{sec:semantic_description}).
+Though we aim to go beyond captioning and supervised evaluation, we rely on CAP3D \cite{luo2023scalable} as the primary baseline for our work.
+Their pipeline is as follows: a VLM (BLIP-2 \cite{li2023blip}) first produces 5 candidate captions for 8 object views; CLIP \cite{radford2021learning} filters all but one caption per view, and GPT4 \cite{openai2023gpt4} generates an aggregated caption.
+We found this last step to be prone to hallucinations (discussed in detail in Section \ref{sec:semantic_description}).
 Our procedure is similar up to CAP3D’s first stage, but we don't use any further modules for filtering or summarization.